calebj/worldwatcher/PROJECT.md

 Instructions:

 Complile the code using the makefile included in the CD/folder and run using ./a.out.
-All instructions on how to work the game itslef are included in the "How to play" section.
+All instructions on how to work the game itself are included in the "How to play" section.

 Program Code: